Tommy Muldoon: Club career

 After the War, Muldoon began playing football for Athlone Town.
 In 1924 he helped them win the FAI Cup, beating Bohemians and Shelbourne in early rounds, before defeating Fordsons in final.

 Together with Dinny Hannon, Frank Ghent, Paddy Reilly and John Joe Dykes, Muldoon was one of five Athlone Town players subsequently included in the Irish Free State squad for the 1924 Olympic Games.

 In October 1924 Muldoon signed for Aston Villa and went on to make 34 first team appearances during his three-year stay.
+He travelled to Sweden with Villa on their first foreign tour in May. Örgryte celebrated a major success when beating Aston Villa 5–2 and Villa also lost to Gothenburg-combined (Kombinerol Gotesburgslag).
+Villa won 11 - 2 over the select Oslo-combined Lyn og Frig including FK Lyn & Frigg Oslo players.
+Capewell scored four, Walker a hat-trick, Arthur Dorrell a brace, and Muldoon scored the goal of the game.

 In September 1927 he moved to Tottenham Hotspur but failed to make the first XI.
 In July 1929 he returned to the Midlands where he played over 50 league games for Walsall.

 Irish international

 Between 1924 and 1927 Muldoon made 5 appearances for the Irish Free State.
 As a member of the squad that competed at the 1924 Olympic Games, he made his debut for the Free State against Bulgaria in their first ever senior international on 28 May.

 At the same tournament he also played against the Netherlands on 2 June.

 Then on the following day, Muldoon played against Estonia in a friendly.

 On 14 June 1924 he played in another friendly against the United States in a 3–1 win at Dalymount Park.

 His last international appearance was in the 2–1 defeat to Italy B on 23 April 1927.
 Together with Mick O'Brien, Harry Duggan and Joe Kendrick, he became one of the first four English League based players to play for the Irish Free State.